hazbra/hazbra.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+# subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?
+I'm Hazel.
+I'm from Ireland and have been working as a **Software Engineer** since 2016.

+### Non Tech Things I like

+- Music - I will listen to any genre with the exception of..
+Irish Country.
+- Sports - I love watching most sports, especially:
+  - Gaelic football.
+Yop Westmeath!
+  - Soccerball
+  - American football.
+Go Seahawks!

-### My story
+### This site

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+My plan is to spend more time working on (completing?) side projects, and _maybe_ write a few blog posts, about said projects or my experiences in IT.